vivektechyogi/imageverse/README.md

 <img src="https://github.com/vivektechyogi/OutPuts/blob/main/Imageverse/fulllogo.png" height="120" width="120" >

 Application that searches for the top images of the week from the Imgur gallery and displays them in a list.
-Development done using MVC pattern,
+Development done using MVC pattern

 ## Features